Skip to content

 The final conference program, containing the Zoom links, is available.
 All times for this year's conference are in Central Daylight Time (CDT) (UTC-5).

-68th Annual Midwest Conference on British Studies (Update)
+Registration for The 68th Annual Midwest Conference on British Studies is now open!